 About ACT legislation

 The laws in force in the ACT consist of the written law and various unwritten laws known as the principles and rules of common law and equity.
 (The Commonwealth Constitution and various Commonwealth Acts, regulations and instruments also apply in the ACT, but this site is concerned only with laws made under authority given by the Legislative Assembly under the Self-Government Act.)
 The primary source of written law in the ACT is the Acts made by the Legislative Assembly.
 But because the Legislative Assembly does not necessarily have sufficient time to develop and debate all aspects of a proposed legislative scheme, Acts will usually contain provisions delegating the power to make the regulations and other instruments that may be necessary to give effect to the details of the legislative scheme.
-The power to make regulations is delegated to the Executive (in effect, the elected government) but power to make other instruments can be delegated to a variety of other persons (eg the responsible Minister or chief executive or the person appointed to a particular position) or entities (eg the Road Transport Authority).
+The power to make regulations is delegated to the Executive (in effect, the elected government) but power to make other instruments can be delegated to a variety of other people (eg the responsible Minister or director-general or the person appointed to a particular position) or entities (eg the Road Transport Authority).
 Sometimes instruments themselves authorise the making of other instruments.

 Legislation on the register—Acts and legislative instruments

-To enable ACT legislation to be accessible to the community, the Legislation Act 2001 provides for the text of Acts and certain other instruments (defined in the Act as ‘legislative instruments’) to be entered in the ACT legislation register established by section 18 of the Act.
-The Act also provides that, when new Acts and legislative instruments are made, the fact of making is to be notified by the entering of a notice in the register.
+To enable ACT legislation to be accessible to the community, the Legislation Act 2001 provides for the text of Acts and certain other instruments (defined in the Act as 'legislative instruments') to be entered in the ACT legislation register established by section 18 of the Act.
+The Act also provides that, when new Acts and legislative instruments are made, the fact of making is to be notified by entering a notice in the register.
 If a legislative instrument is not notified on the register, it is not enforceable (see Legislation Act 2001, section 62).
-The term ‘legislative instrument’ is a convenient umbrella term used by the Act to describe all the different types of instruments required to be notified on the register.
+The term 'legislative instrument' is a convenient umbrella term used by the Act to describe all the different types of instruments required to be notified on the register.
 It covers subordinate laws, disallowable instruments, notifiable instruments and commencement notices.
 The following explains what each of these is.